nasearle/FSND-P1_Movie-Trailer-Website/README.md

 entertainment_center.py.
 You can change the name, link to poster image, and link to trailer of the movies already there or add entirely new movie instances.
 Make sure to add any new movie variables to the 'movies' array at the bottom of the script.
-Run entertainment_center.py (as described above) to update and open your new movie web page!
+Run entertainment_center.py (as described above) to update and open your new movie trailer website!